Research Intern

 My research sits at the intersection of multimodal reasoning, real-environment evaluation, and agent interaction systems.
 I am especially interested in how agent capabilities can scale from software interfaces toward more general task competence in the real world.

-Across recent projects, I have worked on plug-and-play improvement methods for GUI agents, real-environment benchmarks, large-scale trajectory data construction, multi-app desktop automation, and reinforcement learning pipelines for agent behavior.
+Across recent projects and internships, I have worked on plug-and-play improvement methods for GUI agents, real-environment benchmarks, large-scale trajectory data construction, multi-app desktop automation, and post-training pipelines for agent behavior.

 My current work focuses on making agent systems more dependable in real environments by combining method design, benchmark construction, and systems-oriented implementation.